sigifredolaengle/ProcessMiningClass/README.md

 Then, the local web page of jupyter lab will appear automatically (after some seconds) on your web browser, for example: http://localhost:8889/lab

-For log out from the Jupyter lab running, press `Ctrl-C`, the log out from the environment `env_py3.6`
+For log out from the Jupyter lab running, press `Ctrl-C` in the Terminal, then log out from the environment `env_py3.6` with the instruction

     deactivate